chinapedia/wikipedia.abstract.en/Page/Signal_transduction.md

 History

-Signal_transduction_publications_graph.jpeg-indexed papers since 1977.]]
+-indexed papers since 1977.]]
 The earliest notion of signal transduction can be traced back to 1855, when Claude Bernard proposed that ductless glands such as the spleen, the thyroid and adrenal glands, were responsible for the release of "internal secretions" with physiological effects.[64]
 Bernard's "secretions" were later named "hormones" by Ernest Starling in 1905.[65]
 Together with William Bayliss, Starling had discovered secretin in 1902.[66]
 Although many other hormones, most notably insulin, were discovered in the following years, the mechanisms remained largely unknown.

 The discovery of nerve growth factor by Rita Levi-Montalcini in 1954, and epidermal growth factor by Stanley Cohen in 1962, led to more detailed insights into the molecular basis of cell signaling, in particular growth factors.[67]
 Their work, together with Earl Wilbur Sutherland's discovery of cyclic AMP in 1956, prompted the redefinition of endocrine signaling to include only signaling from glands, while the terms autocrine and paracrine began to be used.[68]
 Sutherland was awarded the 1971 Nobel Prize in Physiology or Medicine, while Levi-Montalcini and Cohen shared it in 1986.